cbs228/sameold/crates/samedec/README.md

 SAME trailers which indicate the end of message are output as `NNNN`.

+SAME messages are always transmitted three times for redundancy. `samedec` will use all three transmissions, together, to improve decoding.
+Normally, only one line will be output for each header or trailer.
+When the `--fast-eom` option is set, `samedec` won't wait for all three repetitions of the trailer.
+All trailers which successfully decode will print an `NNNN` line.
+This option permits you to detect the end of the message more quickly than the default setting.

 [`dsame`](https://github.com/cuppa-joe/dsame)
 is a python decoder which can produce human-readable text from this output.
 The [`sameold`](https://crates.io/crates/sameold) crate also understands how to